Grape vs Grapefruit - Health impact and Nutrition Comparison

 Eye Health

-If you have ever wondered which fruit to choose for your eye health, then grapes may take that place.
+Grapes may take that place if you have ever wondered which fruit to choose for your eye health.
 They contain lutein and zeaxanthin that may protect the retina and eye lens.
 In one study, mice were fed the equivalent of three servings of grapes daily.
-Results showed bioactive compounds of grape might lower the risk of macular degeneration and cataracts.
+Results showed bioactive compounds of grapes might lower the risk of macular degeneration and cataracts.
 Besides, the retinas of the mice were thickened, and light-sensitive responses were improved [18].

 Immune System